 Last week local staff in Jordan was trained for deploying and using a Hospitrailer in the 'The Berm'.
 The Berm is a strip of desert at the border of Syria and Jordan where thousands of Syrian refugees are trapped between a war and a country they cannot enter.

-One of the biggests international NGOs reached out to Hospitainer and asked if we could quick deliver medical tents.
+One of the biggests international NGOs reached out to Hospitainer with a request for medical tents that could be delivered on very short notice.
 They needed to expand their existing clinic.
-This NGO has several clinics in disaster areas around Syria.
-This particular clinic needed an extra pre- and post OT unit.
-A few tents with sluices combined made the perfect match for them.
+This NGO has several clinics in disaster areas in the Middle East.
+This particular clinic needed an extra pre- and post operation unit for patient care before and after surgeries.

 Hospitainer provides 7 new medical containers that will be used alongside previously delivered containers, on a larger ship.
 The medical facilities will be used by one of the largest NGOs worldwide, to treat hundreds of refugees who tried to make the perilous crossing to Europe, risking their lives.